topcoat/topcoat/README.md

 Set `<body class="spectrum spectrum--light">` to skin the page with light colors, and add `<div class="spectrum--dark">` wherever you need dark styles, or any combination of the above.

-Note that, due to CSS selected specificity, whatever colorstop you import last will win if you nest colorstops 3 levels deep.
+Note that, due to CSS selector specificity, whatever colorstop you import last will win if you nest colorstops 3 levels deep.
 That is, if you first import the `light` colorstop, the the `dark` colorstop, and you have the following HTML, the 3rd button ends up dark.

 ```html
 <body class="spectrum spectrum--light">